Ponnagyun

 Ponnagyun (ပုဏ္ဏားကျွန်းမြို့) is a town in Rakhine State, in the westernmost part of Myanmar (Burma).
 It is the administrative seat of the Ponnagyun Township.
-The U-rit-taung Pagoda, across the Kaladan River from Ponnagyun, overlooks the town.
+The southern part of Ponnagyun is crisscrossed by small streams and rivers.
+The northern part is mountainous.
+The Urittaung Pagoda, across the Kaladan River from Ponnagyun, overlooks the town.

+History

+The Ponnagyun police station was captured by the Arakan Army (AA) on 22 February 2024 from the Myanmar Police Force during the Myanmar Civil War.
+The AA claimed to have captured the city on 5 March 2024.